ilastik/ilastik/docs/lazyflow/request.rst

    :scale: 100  %
    :alt: request dependency diagram

-.. note:: We are missing an optimzation opportunity here.
+.. note:: We are missing an optimization opportunity here.
 In the example above, one of the right-most requests
 		  never sees the exception.
 		  That's expected behavior, since that request did not fail.
 But after the exception is propagated through the request "call" stacks, the request is not needed any more.
 To save CPU cycles, we